andrewchambers/terraform-provider-nix/example/README.md

 Our terraform file uses this version of nixpkgs to build all of our resources.

-### vmimage.nix

-A nix expression that can build a virtual machine image that runs on google cloud.
-It has the bare minimum configuration to allow us to ssh in and apply the config from configuration.nix.

-### configuration.nix

-The configuration of the deployed server, when this changes and terraform apply is executed, any changes will be sent to the running server.

 ### ssh_into_server

 A simple script you can run to get an ssh session on your running server, useful so you don't need